Halloween & The Ancient Celtic Festival of Samhain

 These days, if you happen to be in Ireland for Halloween, then the place to be is definitely Derry!
 Derry city was recently voted the best Halloween destination in the world, beating off competition from Sleepy Hollow and Transylvania!
 The whole city comes out and takes over the streets in all their spooky finery.
 They certainly know how to party here and the atmosphere at their Halloween festival is second to none!

 Whatever you’re doing this Halloween, I hope you all have a spooktacular time!
-In the meantime, why not shop the best of Irish and enjoy up to 75% discounts in our mid-season sale!

 See you next week,